-The Copper Creek pay and play facility has taken less than a decade to establish itself as one of the very best public golf layouts in Ontario.
+The Copper Creek pay and play facility took less than a decade to establish itself as one of the very best public golf layouts in Ontario.
 Opened in 2002, the 18 holes here comprise yet another top notch golf course to have come from the drawing board of designer Doug Carrick.

 Set within the heavily forested Humber Valley, half an hour’s drive northwest of Toronto, the fairways at Copper Creek rise to and fall from a couple of plateau during the round and these frequent variations in elevation are a real feature of the course.
 And with maturity already built into the design due to the installation of over 1,500 fully grown trees on the front nine, the course certainly belies its tender years.